Rapid Response Book Boxes

 I’m Your Neighbor Books helps is facilitating these connections with Rapid Response Book Boxes.

-When men and women were forever taken from their families and communities in Half Moon Bay
+When men and women were forever taken from their families and communities in Half Moon Bay, CA,

-When families from Angola and the Democratic Republic of Congo crossed the Mexican border as asylees and were housed for four months on an indoor basketball court in Portland, Maine
+When families from Angola and the Democratic Republic of Congo crossed the Mexican border as asylees and were housed for four months on an indoor basketball court in Portland, ME,

 Funding provided by The Maine Humanities Council and the National Endowment for the Humanities (NEH) as part of the American Rescue Plan Act of 2021 supported these efforts:

-IYNB matched a Phi Kappa Phi grant to provide two books connected to the families’ home countries to each of the 111 children who had to move into a Saco, Maine hotel.
+IYNB matched a Phi Kappa Phi grant to provide two books connected to the families’ home countries to each of the 111 children who had to move into a Saco, ME hotel.

-When refugees from the Border were sent on buses to Chicago
+When refugees from the Border were sent on buses to Chicago, IL,

 IYNB provided the nonprofit Bernie’s Book Bus with the Spanish-language picture book Lucero, a lullaby written for border-crossing children, to give to families as they disembarked.